Netgate/frr/doc/user/ldpd.rst

 The *ldpd* daemon can be invoked with any of the common options (:ref:`common-invocation-options`).

+..option:: --ctl_socket

+   This option allows you to override the path to the ldpd.sock file used to control this daemon.
+If specified this option overrides the -N option path addition.

 The *zebra* daemon must be running before *ldpd* is invoked.

 Configuration of *ldpd* is done in its configuration file